cert-manager/website/content/en/docs/contributing/crds.md

 ## Versions

-cert-manager currently has 4 CRD versions in use:
+cert-manager currently has a single `v1` API version.

-- `v1`
-- `v1beta1` (deprecated in cert-manager `v1.4.0`, removed `v1.6.0`)
-- `v1alpha3` (deprecated in cert-manager `v1.4.0`, removed `v1.6.0`)
-- `v1alpha2` (deprecated in cert-manager `v1.4.0`, removed `v1.6.0`)

-These versions are defined in [`//pkg/apis/certmanager`](https://github.com/jetstack/cert-manager/tree/master/pkg/apis/certmanager).
+The API types are defined in [`//pkg/apis/certmanager`](https://github.com/jetstack/cert-manager/tree/master/pkg/apis/certmanager).
 ACME related resources are in [`//pkg/apis/acme`](https://github.com/jetstack/cert-manager/tree/master/pkg/apis/certmanager).

-If you need to introduce a new field in any of them it **must** be present in all 4 versions so conversion can be used.

-Code comments on these fields are being converted into documentation on our website and text of `kubectl explain`.
+Code comments on API type fields are being converted into documentation on our website and text of `kubectl explain`.
 These comments should be written to be user-facing not developer-facing, they also break the Go standards of code comments on purpose for this reason.

 We also have an internal API version, it lives at [`//pkg/internal/apis`](https://github.com/jetstack/cert-manager/tree/master/pkg/internal/apis).